What Are A2A Payments (Account-to-Account) in Banking?

 The spec of A2A payments is that it allows third parties to initiate payments on behalf of consumers and make direct payments from the customer’s bank account to reduce fees for both the banks, merchants, and the customers, all of whom benefit from the advent of open banking.
 In light of Mastercard’s announcement that it will raise interchange fees for UK consumers buying from Europe starting from the last quarter of 2021 and rumors that Visa and Mastercard will reintroduce increased traders’ fees which were delayed by the Covid-19 pandemic, A2A has indeed a unique opportunity to take advantage of this and capitalize.

 Clearly, A2A payments are still in their infancy, but the Omdia ICT Enterprise Survey (ICTEI) 2020/21 found that payment issuers/acquirers see it as the most promising novel opportunity for open banking.
 This is the report from their interview of more than 6,600 CIOs and other high-ranking IT decision-makers between July and September 2020.
-According to Worldpay’s 2021 Global Payments Report, bank transfers or Automated Clearing House (ACH) payments will account for 8 percent of global digital commerce payments in the coming years.
+According to Worldpay’s 2024 Global Payments Report, A2A payments — including UPI in India and similar systems worldwide — already account for over 13% of global digital commerce, and are expected to grow significantly, especially in emerging markets.

 Final Thoughts